“First Fridays” starting with Tot Shabbat

 It’s Shabbat with multi-level engagement built in!
-Come for any or all of it.
-Invite friends.
+Come for any or all of it, and invite your friends.
+Held on the first Friday of every month.

 Congregation Beth El places a special focus on families with young children as they participate in our educational and social programs.
 On Friday evening once a month (generally coinciding with “First Fridays” above), we begin the evening with a special Tot Shabbat segment.
 This family-focused program welcomes Shabbat with blessings and singing, embracing friends, grandparents, siblings and other extended community members.
 We want you to join us, bring friends, and make Beth El your second home!
 Stay as long into the evening as you can or wish!